Site Search

 Figure 1: Diode OR circuit

-By constructing an OR circuit using power FETs instead of diode OR, it is possible to keep the voltage drop and power loss small as shown in Fig. 2.
+By configuring an OR circuit using power FETs instead of diode ORs, it is possible to keep voltage drops and power losses small, as shown in Figure 2.
+However, a circuit to control the power FET is required, and when designed, it can be difficult to stabilize operation.

 Article header 13645 2 2

-Figure 2: Diode and FET voltage drop and power loss
+Figure 2: Voltage drop and power loss in a diode and a FET

 Article header 13645 3 1